detnsw-sydtech/Django-Reference-Architecture-Theme-Park/notebooks/themepark_workbook.md

-# 🎢 Theme Park Flask PWA Workbook (GitHub Codespaces)
+# 🎢 Theme Park Django PWA Workbook (GitHub Codespaces)

-This workbook guides students through setting up and developing the Theme Park Progressive Web App (PWA) using Flask inside GitHub Codespaces.
-By working in Codespaces, students don’t need to install Python or Flask locally — everything runs in the cloud.
+This workbook guides students through setting up and developing the Theme Park Progressive Web App (PWA) using Django inside GitHub Codespaces.
+By working in Codespaces, students don’t need to install Python or Django locally — everything runs in the cloud.

 ## Part A: Introduction